derekthecool/PloverStenoDictionaries/plover/personal.md

 #### Top reasons why Plover stenography is great!

+Quick responses for reasons I use stenography and Plover.

 ```yaml
 STOEUPB/1: Stenography is a dreamland for power users!
 You control your computer with ease.
 STOEUPB/2: Stenography is more ergonomic than a normal keyboard and you never need to look at your hands while typing.